Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Unit Root Time Series Models

 \begin{theorem} Assume that Conditions \ref{Diag_Unit Root CLT_Cond}, \ref{Unit Root Consistency} and \ref{Unit Root Uniform Hessian Y} hold.
 It follows that

 \end{theorem}

 \begin{proof} In Appendix \ref{proof-section-jointCLT}. \end{proof}

+Note that the term $\left( \int_{0}^{1}V_{\gamma,V\left( 0\right) } ^{2}\left( r\right) dr\right) ^{-1}$ corresponds to $A_{\nu,\rho}^{-1}$ in the stationary case when the time series model does not depend on cross-sectional parameters.
 The result in Theorem \ref{CLT_MLE_Unit Root} is an example that shows how common factors affecting both time series and cross-section data can lead to non-standard limiting distributions.
-In this case, the initial condition of the unit root process in the time series dimension causes dependence between the components of the asymptotic distribution of $\hat{\theta}$ because both $\Omega_{y}$ and $V_{\gamma,V\left( 0\right) }$ in general depend on $\nu_{0}$.
-Thus, the situation encountered here is generally more difficult than the one considered in Stock and Yogo (2006) and Phillips (2014).
+In this case, the initial condition of the unit root process in the time series dimension causes dependence between the components of the asymptotic distribution of $\hat{\theta}$ because both $\Omega_{y}$ and $V_{\gamma ,V\left( 0\right) }$ in general depend on $V\left( 0\right) $.
+Thus, the situation encountered here is generally more difficult than the one considered in Campbell and Yogo (2006) and Phillips (2014).
 In addition, because the limiting distribution of $\hat{\theta}$ is not mixed asymptotically normal, simple pivotal test statistics as in Andrews (2005) are not readily available contrary to the stationary case.